A Review of the album "Portrait of the Abyss Within" by "Eldritch" Italy's Premiere Progressive Thrash Metal Band

 Portrait of the Abyss Within is the band's 5th album

 Eldritch, a progressive and thrash metal band started their career as a progressive metal band.
 But that all changed with the release of 2001’s Reverse.
 And then in 2004, they came out with the album Portrait of the Abyss Within.
 The original version has 11 songs.
 However, there is also a European version that has two bonus tracks and it is the one that I have.
 "Eldritch" is from Italy and the two constant members that have been there with the band since the beginning in 1991 are Terence Holler (also known as Mario Tarantola) and Eugene Simone.
 Otherwise, the band has had several lineup changes throughout their 20 plus years in the music business.
 I mentioned how with their debut album Seeds of Rage, Eldritch started off their career in excellent fashion.
 With Portrait of the Abyss Within, they show why they are one of the best metal bands to come out of Italy and Europe in general.

-Track Listing for Portrait of the Abyss Within (Original Release)
+Songs List for Portrait of the Abyss Within (Original Release)